Tottenham Hotspur F.C.: Burkinshaw to Venables (1974–1992)

 Spurs went into a period of decline after the successes of the early 1970s, and Nicholson resigned after a poor start to the 1974–75 season.
 The team was then relegated at the end of the 1976–77 season with Keith Burkinshaw as manager.
-Burkinshaw quickly returned the club to the top flight, building a team that included Glenn Hoddle, as well as two Argentinians, Osvaldo Ardiles and Ricardo Villa, which was unusual as players from outside the British Isles were rare at that time.
+Burkinshaw quickly returned the club to the top flight, building a team that included Glenn Hoddle as well as two Argentinians, Osvaldo Ardiles and Ricardo Villa, which was unusual as players from outside the British Isles were rare at that time.
 The team that Burkinshaw rebuilt went on to win the FA Cup in 1981 and 1982 and the UEFA Cup in 1984.

 The 1980s was a period of change that began with a new phase of redevelopment at White Hart Lane, as well as a change of directors.
 Irving Scholar took over the club and moved it in a more commercial direction, the beginning of the transformation of English football clubs into commercial enterprises.
 Debt at the club would again lead to a change in the boardroom, and Terry Venables teamed up with businessman Alan Sugar in June 1991 to take control of Tottenham Hotspur plc.
 Venables, who had become manager in 1987, signed players such as Paul Gascoigne and Gary Lineker.
 Under Venables, Spurs won the 1990–91 FA Cup, making them the first club to win eight FA Cups.

 Premier League football (1992–present)

 Tottenham was one of the five clubs that pushed for the founding of the Premier League, created with the approval of The Football Association, replacing the Football League First Division as the highest division of English football.
+In February 2001, Sugar sold his shareholding in Spurs to ENIC Sports plc, run by Joe Lewis and Daniel Levy, and stepped down as chairman.
+Lewis and Levy would eventually own 85% of the club, with Levy responsible for the running of the club.
 Despite a succession of managers and players such as Teddy Sheringham, Jürgen Klinsmann and David Ginola, for a long period in the Premier League until the late 2000s, Spurs finished mid-table most seasons with few trophies won.
 They won the League Cup in 1999 under George Graham, and again in 2008 under Juande Ramos.
 Performance improved under Harry Redknapp with players such as Gareth Bale and Luka Modrić, and the club finished in the top five in the early 2010s.